Promoting Culture

 Throughout the years we have seen various photos of this breed which due to it’s once common abundance, the importance for safeguarding this particular breed was always inspired by the Maltese, of which we have always been proud of our cultural heritage and this pride extends to socio-cultural aspects, including hunting and dog breeding.

-At present the Kelb tal-Kacca ta’ Malta is not internationally recognized as a breed, thus is only found in Malta and very few in Australia as were exported by Maltese immigrants.
+At present the Kelb tal-Kaċċa ta’ Malta is not internationally recognized as a breed, thus is only found in Malta and very few in Australia as were exported by Maltese immigrants.

 School Visits

-“Education is the most powerful weapon which you can use to change the world”
+“Education is the most powerful weapon which you can use to transform the world” - Nelson Mandela

 Hunting Traditions and Cultural Museum